Tropical Storm Imelda forms and is expected to become hurricane off the US East Coast in coming days

-MIAMI — (AP) — Tropical Storm Imelda formed Sunday and is expected to become a hurricane off the U.S. East Coast early next week.
+MIAMI — (AP) — Tropical Storm Imelda formed Sunday and is expected to become a hurricane on a forecast track that could take it away from the U.S. East Coast early this week.
+The storm was causing disruption in the Bahamas and Cuba on Sunday, and a tropical storm watch was posted in parts of Florida.

-The storm caused disruptions in the Bahamas and nearby islands earlier Sunday before being declared a tropical storm by the National Hurricane Center in Miami with winds of 40 mph (65 kph).
+The center said the system was expected to move across the central and northwestern Bahamas Sunday and Sunday night and turn east-northeastward, away from the southeastern U.S., by the middle of the week.

-It was located about 95 miles (155 kilometers) west-northwest of the central Bahamas or about 370 miles (600 kilometers) southeast of Cape Canaveral, Florida.
-Imelda was moving north at 7 mph (11 kph) at 2 p.m., the hurricane center said.
+A tropical storm watch was in effect for the east coast of Florida from the Palm Beach-Martin County Line to the Flagler-Volusia County Line, the center said, urging residents along the southeast U.S. coast to monitor the system.
+A tropical storm watch means tropical storm conditions are possible within 48 hours.

-South Carolina Gov. Henry McMaster urged people to monitor the weather closely and stay alert.
-And in North Carolina, Gov. Josh Stein declared a state of emergency before the system was declared a tropical storm.
+South Carolina Gov. Henry McMaster urged people to monitor the weather closely and stay alert, although coastal Georgetown County said it was returning to normal operations with an improved forecast for the area.
+And in North Carolina, Gov. Josh Stein declared a state of emergency before Tropical Storm Imelda formed.

 “What we learn every time is we never know where they are going to go,” McMaster said during a news conference to discuss the storm.
 “This storm is deadly serious.
 Not just serious.
 Deadly serious."